amirmd76/taki/README.md

 Press _h_ (on keyboard) to get hard and _f_ to fire.
 Your score is the number of chicks you've fu\**ed.
 You can only fu\** a chick while hard (obviously lol).

+Colliding with a cactus will decrease your HP (hearts) and when it gets to zero you die!

 Press esc to quit.